TheCodingDojo/algorithms/RIOTWalk-interview-method.md

 Do you need to worry about bad inputs?
 Ask and you may be told to assume the input will be valid or always structured a certain way.

+"Are you going to want this code to be compiled (if compiled language) and ran with test cases?"
+Clarify this so you know if your code needs to work exactly or if the general idea of the solution and some pseudocode may be acceptable.

 ## Walk

-Before you start writing, walk through your initial thought process (out loud) on how to approach the problem and comment a the general idea.
+Before you start writing, walk through your initial thought process (out loud) on how to approach the problem and comment the high-level idea you have.
 Check to see how the interviewer reacts to your thought process, they want to see how you think and communicate code concepts and approaches, but they also might reveal a facial expression that alerts you that your approach has a problem or is going down a completely wrong path.

 Then walk through your solution with test cases when finished.